epfl-ada/ada-2021-project-therealabracadabra/README.md

 ### Abstract

 This project aims at studying the political affiliation of some newspapers based on the dataset set given from 2015 to 2020.
 The main idea is to choose some newspapers that have a known and clear positioning and then study some “key parameters” through the dataset to check if they support or correlate with our statement (political affiliation).
 The parameters would have to be defined from the beginning according to the journal’s beliefs.
 The objective being to analyse which parameters (linguistic differences, topics spoken about, personalities cited, …) would allow to make a difference between them.
-Once a link is made between the “parameters” and the newspaper positioning, a second goal would be to repeat this work on other journals, less known or not, and see if we could determine their political affiliation.
+Once a link is made between “parameters” and newspaper positioning, a second goal would be to repeat this work on other journals, less known or not, and see if we could determine their political affiliation.
 Thus, the idea is to produce a clear framework that would allow to compare newspapers and state their political affiliation.

 ### Research questions